FuelLabs/fuels-ts/apps/docs/src/guide/transactions/index.md

 # Transactions

-A transaction is a way of interacting with Fuel Network's blockchain and can include actions like transferring assets, deploying contracts and minting tokens.
+A transaction is a way of interacting with a Fuel blockchain and can include actions like transferring assets, deploying contracts and minting tokens.

 Within the Fuel Network, we have the following transaction types: